TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Explicitly Allow or Deny Field Values
 -------------------------------------

-For some fields, it is possible to define fine-grained permissions on the actual values allowed for those fields.
+For some fields, it is possible to set fine-grained permissions on the actual values allowed for those fields.
 This is in particular the case for the "Page content: Type" field, which defines the type of content element that can then be defined by the members of the